osprey-dcs/sec-procedure/powerupdown.md

 Covers global system power down and up, as well as system recovery after individual chassis power cycle.

-See Reference photos section below.

 ## Note on Computer Shutdown

-Each computer may be requested to shutdown by one of the following methods
+Each computer may be requested to shutdown gracefully by one of the following methods

-- Press and quickly release power button
+- Press and quickly release power button.
+See Reference photos section below for button locations.
 - Issue a `sudo poweroff`
 - For Workstations only.
 Select `Shutdown` from the system menu (lower left corner)